Move beyond a simple knowledge base or FAQ and reap the benefits of a channel that’s efficient, functional, relevant and open 24/7.

 Of course, not everyone is a confident writer.
 You may also have willing individuals but with very little time for these additional responsibilities.
 In these cases, hiring a dedicated technical writer and editor can make all the difference.
 They’ll be able to oversee the whole self-service support operation, coordinating contributions from your team.
 As well as writing content themselves, they can edit anything your team writes to ensure quality, consistency, and accuracy.

 What are the most common types of issues your customers want resolved?
 There’s your starting point.
 Publish a series of short, targeted articles that address these issues and make them really easy to find.

 Addressing these will likely result in big time savings and a marked increase in your CSAT score.
 It’s benefits like these that mean you should look to improve your self-service at the earliest available opportunity.

-If you already use a knowledge management tool, like Tettra, to help provide consistent responses to frequently asked questions, this might be a good source to pull content from.
+If you already use a knowledge management tool, like Tettra and Kipwise, to help provide consistent responses to frequently asked questions, this might be a good source to pull content from.
 If you don’t have a public knowledge base or your existing one is no longer fit for purpose, here are some off the shelf options that may suit your needs and budget:

 Every little step you take is another step closer to delivering amazing self-service support.
 If your time is limited, be happy with the little wins.
 You can always go back and improve it further.

 Read other posts in the Center of Happiness series